hagarSamy310/ToDoApp/README.md

   * **Responsive Design**: The application is fully responsive and looks great on all devices.

-    * **Background Customization**: Toggle between different background images using the theme button 🎨
+    * **Theme Customization**: Toggle between +10 different background images using the theme toggle button 🎨 & saving user preferences.

   * **User-Friendly Warnings**: A non-intrusive popup message prevents users from adding or saving empty tasks.